Tech-at-DU/BotShop-iOS/P01-First-Chapter/content.md

 Resources can include (but are not limited to):

-- Class slides/materials
-- Previous tutorials
-- Outside references (articles/tutorials not from Make School)
+- Completion of MOB 1.1
+- Strong understanding of Swift

 # Learning Outcomes